TZstatsADS/Spring2020-Project1-sqzhao/README.md

 + Project summary:
 This project wants to find happiest genre
     - On the genre level, I discovered that Jazz is the happiest genre through sentiment analysis.
-    - Compared the two happiest genres: Jazz and R&B. Under the same sentiment - Joy, I investigated the similarity and differences of happy Jazz and R&B songs from the following perpectives:
+    - Compared the two happiest genres: Jazz and R&B. Under the same sentiment - Joy, I investigated the similarities and differences of happy Jazz and R&B songs from the following perpectives:
-        * Using wordclouds, try to find out if there's similarity/differences in keywords used.
+        * Using wordclouds, try to find out if there's similarity in keywords.
         * Using topic modelling, try to find out what topics Jazz and R&B are writing about under the joy category; and to discover which topic they focused on more.
         * Try to find out the lyrics repetitiveness pattern of the two genres under joy emotion.
 And try to relate the result to their market success.